hasura/ndc-bigquery/readme.md

 ## Example

-1. Run `just start-docker`
-2. Run `just dev`
+1. Run `just dev`
-3. Run `just run-v3`
+2. Run `just run-v3`
-4. Connect to GraphiQL at http://localhost:3000 and run a query:
+3. Connect to GraphiQL at http://localhost:3000 and run a query:

    ```graphql
    query {